Northwest Regional Airport Terrace-Kitimat (YXT)

 Below right - We have Line Engineer Laird McCallum, technical expertise when it is needed.

-Below left - On duty at the airport is passenger agents Greg Clements and Dave MacDonald.
+Below left - On duty at the airport are passenger agents Greg Clements and Dave MacDonald.

-Below right - Doreen Goodwin passenger agent who staffs the downtown City Ticket Office in Terrance.
+Below right - Doreen Goodwin, passenger agent who staffs the downtown City Ticket Office in Terrace.

 Purser Bill Hoffman and Flight Attendant Karen Watts welcome aboard the Empress of Terrace.